Buttermilk Biscuits

 Bread can be tricky.
 I’ll be the first to tell you that I have my struggles.
 That being said, this recipe is so simple to make.
 I have made it dozens of times and have not messed it up once.
 Every single batch produces the most amazing and fluffy buttermilk biscuits.

 They take only 10 minutes to prep and have won the approval of my very picky eater.
-He goes crazy for these biscuits and loves them drizzled in a little honey, smothered in sausage gravy, or filled with eggs and bacon for a killer breakfast sandwich!
+He goes crazy for these biscuits and loves them drizzled in a little honey, smothered in sausage gravy, or filled with eggs and bacon for a killer breakfast pizza!

 biscuit dough on a black quarts countertop rolled out with a round cutter pressed into a portion of the dough.